 Remember the movie ‘Tomorrowland’ starring George Clooney and a whiz kid in a futuristic city?
 The film was memorable because it gave us a utopian vision of the future.
 Here’s a preview for those who haven’t seen the movie:

-But Tomorrowland also made us wonder whether we’re anywhere near to witness the advancements portrayed by the time we have grandkids — say 2050?
+But Tomorrowland movie also made us wonder whether we’re anywhere near to witness the advancements portrayed by the time we have grandkids — say 2050?

 Reality Check 1: Smart City